 Gabapentin (once-daily)

-Gralise Coupons & Discount Card - Compare Prices Near You
+Gralise Coupons & Savings Card – Discount Prices from $42.18

 Gabapentin, marketed under the brand name Gralise, is an FDA-approved medication for relieving nerve pain associated with shingles in adults, a condition known as postherpetic neuralgia.
 As an antiepileptic drug, Gralise works by mimicking the structure of gamma-aminobutyric acid (GABA), a calming neurotransmitter in the body.
 This extended-release formulation of gabapentin is designed to be taken orally once in the evening with food, allowing the medication to be gradually released into the system.
 Treatment usually begins with a low dose, which is gradually increased over a few weeks.
 Common side effects include dizziness, sleepiness, and headache.
 Gralise is available as a brand-name drug and in a more affordable generic form.
 Always consult your healthcare provider before starting any new medication.